“The governing body must actively seek and receive assurance that academic governance is robust and effective."

 Members of governing bodies in all HE providers need to have confidence in their academic governance, especially given their duty to provide academic assurance, which requires members to rely on the institution’s academic governance arrangements.

 Institutions are delivering considerable change in teaching and learning not least due to Covid-19, digital advances and meeting the skills needs of today and tomorrow.
-Effective academic governance is key to giving students, staff and wider stakeholders confidence in the system and innovating well.
+Effective academic governance is key to giving students, staff and wider stakeholders confidence in the system and innovating well."

-Assistant Director - Governance, Advance HE
+Assistant Director - Consulting, Governance and Insights, Advance HE

 Reviewing Academic Governance in higher education: a framework